vkacherov/hybrid-workshop/README.md

 1. Before continuing, let us configure an environment variable for the DTR URL/DTR hostname.
 Navigate to the Azure Portal's template deployment output blade.
 Select and copy the the URL for the DTR hostname.

-1. Set an environment variable `DTR_HOST` using the DTR host name defined on your Play with Docker landing page:
+1. Set an environment variable `DTR_HOST` using the DTR host name defined on your ARM Template outputs page:

+	> **Note**: use a FQDN without a `http` prefix, ex. `dtr-sf-lab8.eastus.cloudapp.azure.com`

 	```bash
 	$ export DTR_HOST=<dtr hostname>